 Return item chargebacks are a misnomer, as they are fees customers pay for bounced cheques.
-More commonly known as deposited item returned fees, they are between customers and their banks and do not directly affect merchants.

 Although fees are levied on cardholders, merchants may still be affected by “friendly fraud” or customers who don’t understand this fee and try to initiate a chargeback as a result.
 Banks may also charge merchant depositors of bounced cheques in some instances.